nhancio/Jobz/FIX_LINKEDIN_OAUTH.md

    - Go to "Products" tab in LinkedIn app
    - Request "Sign In with LinkedIn using OpenID Connect"
    - Usually approved instantly
+   - **Important**: Make sure this product is approved before using LinkedIn OAuth

+6. **Configure Scopes in Supabase**
+   - In Supabase → Authentication → Providers → LinkedIn
+   - The scopes should be: `openid profile email`
+   - **Note**: The old scopes `r_liteprofile` and `r_emailaddress` are deprecated
+   - Supabase should automatically use the correct OpenID Connect scopes

 ### Step 3: Verify Configuration